Muscle tremors in Dogs

 If all known causes have been ruled out, the tremors are considered idiopathic, meaning the cause is unknown.

-Treatment depends on underlying cause.
+If the vet determines the underlying cause of the muscle tremors, they treat the cause.
 While many causes of muscle tremors cannot be cured, vets prescribe pain medications, muscle relaxants, or sedatives to reduce occurrence and severity of muscle tremors themselves.

 Similar symptoms